INMAS-Math/INMAS-Math.github.io/README.md

 It is hoped that these lessons can serve to guide institutions desiring to complement their PhD program with some of the best practices developed during the 5-year existence of the INMAS program.
-During this time, INMAS trained close to 300 students who were place in more than 100 different companies.
+During this time, INMAS trained close to 300 students who were placed in more than 100 different companies.

 ## Resources Needed
 This section summarizes the resources needed to run a program providing